 The structured approach, peer support, and accountability offered by 12-step programs have helped a great number of individuals gain sobriety, healing, and greater emotional freedom within treatment.
 To direct an individual’s recovery and support their sobriety goals, most programs utilize some variation of AA’s 12 Steps.

-Each steps builds on the last in a way which fosters introspection, strength, and a desire for positive change.
+Each step builds on the last in a way which fosters introspection, strength, and a desire for positive change.
 One of the main tenets of traditional 12-step programs is the belief that individuals should turn over their recovery to a higher power.
 It’s typical that individuals practice complete abstinence from alcohol and other drugs as well.
-In certain cases this may include the medications used during a medically-supervised detox to reduce or alleviate symptoms of withdrawal.
+In certain cases, this may include the medications used during a medically-supervised detox to reduce or alleviate symptoms of withdrawal.

 Some individuals may not wish to base their treatment plan on a 12-step structure and/or the religious elements many of these programs rely on.
 To meet these needs, a variety of non-12-step programs exist which offer other treatment options for inpatient alcohol rehab.

-Instead of encouraging individuals to place their recovery in the hands of a higher power, these programs are centered in the belief that each individual holds the ability to develop an initiative for positive and lasting change.
+Instead of encouraging individuals to place their recovery in the hands of a higher power, these programs are centered on the belief that each individual holds the ability to develop an initiative for positive and lasting change.